Nithin-Jagadish/Algorithms/README.md

 # algorithms
-1) Simple sum of array - Given an array of integers, find the sum of its elements.
+1) Simple Array Sum - Given an array of integers, find the sum of its elements.